new trends and technologies in digital media

 As the number of devices and ways of consuming media increases in our lives, studies show that even if we have more channels to consume media, the amount consumed per day by any one person will remain relatively the same.

 By 2020, digital distrust will peak.
-Gartner predicts the in just two years, AI-driven creation of fake content will outpace AI's ability to detect it.
+Gartner predicts that in just two years, AI-driven creation of fake content will outpace AI's ability to detect it.

 According to the Activate study, the most active social sharing accounts are 15% more likely to be a bot.